wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. Resolve the references for the following:
+1. Resolve the references for the following (or you can simply paste this in at the top of the file):

     ```C#
     using DevCamp.WebApp.Mappers;